korpling/ANNIS/doc/doxygen/admin/install.md

 export ANNIS_HOME=<installation directory>
 export PATH=$PATH:$ANNIS_HOME/bin
 \endcode
-6. Next initialize your ANNIS database (only the first time you use the system):
+6. Next initialize your ANNIS database (only the first time you use the system).
+When the ANNIS service is normally installed, it assumes it can get PostgreSQL super user rights for this step.
+Thus you need the superuser password.
 \code{.sh}
-annis-admin.sh init -u <username> -d <dbname> -p
+annis-admin.sh init -u <username> -d <dbname> -p <new user password>
--P <postgres password>
+-P <postgres superuser password>
 \endcode
+This call will
+<ul><li>create a new database with the name given by the "-d" parameter</li>
+<li>create a new PostgreSQL user with the user name given by the "-u" parameter and the password given by the "-p" parameter</li>
+<li>create all necessary tables, PSQL functions and initial data in the database</li></ul>
+\warning Do not use "postgres" as database name for ANNIS since it is reserved by PostgresSQL itself.

 You can omit the PostgreSQL administrator password option (`-P`).
 Then the database and user must already exists.
 E.g. you should execute the following as PostgreSQL administrator:
 \code{.sql}